fortrabbit/help/docs/503-errors.md

 * 503 errors will usually be shown on screen immediately
 * 503 errors often occur after code or configuration changes
-* 503 errors are sometimes just printed as a "service unavailable" message, check the HTTP in the browser to be sure this is indeed a 503 error
+* 503 errors are sometimes just printed as a "service unavailable" message, check the browser’s developer tools for the response's HTTP status code to be sure this is indeed a 503 error
 * 503 errors here are often rendered using a fortrabbit error page template